Dmitry Kisiev: Boris Nadezhdin's presidential campaign

 In 2023–2024, Dmitry Kisiev served as the head of the federal headquarters for the presidential campaign of Boris Nadezhdin, organizing the signature collection drive (with the plan for him to lead the entire election campaign if it was successful).
 He coordinated the efforts to build a network of regional headquarters and oversaw preparations for the official nomination from the Civic Initiative party, which had agreed to nominate Nadezhdin even before the campaign officially began.

 According to Kisiev, by mid-November 2023, headquarters had already been launched in several regions, including Kaliningrad, Belgorod, Saint Petersburg, Tula, Veliky Novgorod, and Novosibirsk.
 In total, the plan was to open headquarters in 53 federal subjects.
 As the party was not represented in parliament, it was legally required to collect 100,000 signatures, with no more than 2,500 from any single region.

 Under Kisiev's leadership, the campaign focused on engaging local democratically-minded activists, including former and current members of the Yabloko party and other opposition movements.
 This decentralized strategy successfully mobilized experienced and motivated teams on the ground, such as in Tula and St. Petersburg.
 Political analysts attributed the effectiveness of this tactic to the close-knit nature of regional activists, in contrast to the fragmentation at the federal level.
 Kisiev attempted to build a broad democratic coalition around Nadezhdin's candidacy.

 2024 Single Voting Day

-On 4 September 2024, Dmitry Kisiev and Boris Nadezhdin once again organized an opposition initiative, this time for the "EDG2024" project, timed for the Single Voting Day.
-They presented a public list of "alternative" candidates for various upcoming elections, including gubernatorial races, elections to the Moscow City Duma, and local elections in several regions.
+In September 2024, Dmitry Kisiev and Boris Nadezhdin once again organized an opposition initiative, this time for the "EDG2024" project, timed for the Single Voting Day.
+On 4 September, they presented a public list of "alternative" candidates for various upcoming elections, including gubernatorial races, elections to the Moscow City Duma, and local elections in several regions.
 The list was compiled with the participation of Kisiev's "Shtab Kandidatov" team and activists from Nadezhdin's regional headquarters, which had been formed during the presidential campaign.
 Candidates were selected based on their political and electoral prospects, as well as their support for Nadezhdin's "Electoral Platform," which was introduced in the spring of 2024.